danfuzz/samizdat/doc/samizdat-0/library-maplet.md

 <br><br>
 ### In-Language Definitions

-#### `mapletForEach maplet function <> ~.`
+#### `mapForEach map function <> ~.`

-Calls the given function for each mapping in the given maplet.
-The function is called with two arguments, a value from the maplet and its corresponding key (in that order).
+Calls the given function for each mapping in the given map.
+The function is called with two arguments, a value from the map and its corresponding key (in that order).
 Always returns void.

-#### `mapletMap maplet function <> maplet`
+#### `mapMap map function <> map`

-Maps the values of a maplet using the given mapping function, resulting in a maplet whose keys are the same as the given maplet but whose values may differ.
+Maps the values of a map using the given mapping function, resulting in a map whose keys are the same as the given map but whose values may differ.
 In key order, the function is called with two arguments representing the binding, a value and a key (in that order, because it is common enough to want to ignore the key).
 The